nutechsoftware/alarmdecoder-smartthings/README.md

 2. Click on My Device Handlers
   1. Click on Create New Device Handler
   2. Click the From Code tab
-  3. Paste the contents of virtual_switch.groovy into the box and press Create.
+  3. Paste the contents of virtual_contact_sensor.groovy into the box and press Create.
   4. Click Publish -> For Me
 3. Repeat the process with device_type.groovy.
 4. Click on My SmartApps